UCANR-IGIS/cherrychill/cherrychill/helpfiles/coordinates.md

 ---

-Enter coordinates in decimal degrees separated by a comma.
-Longitude should come first.
+Enter the latitude-longitude coordinates in decimal degrees separated by a comma.
+Latitude should come first.

-Example: -120.226, 36.450
+Example: 36.450, -120.226